Austin mayor Steve Adler had to do something.

 The task force took the direction to heart, and the results are unsettling—the kind of thing that rocks a city that prides itself on progressivism to the core.
 The report found astonishing amounts of inequality among Austinites—things so glaring that, according to Reverend Daryl Horton, an Austin-based Baptist cleric who helped develop the report, readers grew “very uncomfortable.”

-Per the report, the average family median income of Asian Americans and non-Hispanic whites in Austin is roughly more than twice that of blacks and Hispanics.
-Even though Hispanic students make up nearly half of the entire public school population in Austin, just 20 percent of public school teachers are Hispanic; similarly, the report found a titanic difference in the percentage of educational disciplinary referrals of white and Asian students compared to their Hispanic and black peers.
+Per the report, the average family median income of Asian Americans and non-Hispanic whites in Austin is roughly more than twice that of Black and Hispanic citizens.
+Even though Hispanic students make up nearly half of the entire public school population in Austin, just 20 percent of public school teachers are Hispanic; similarly, the report found a titanic difference in the percentage of educational disciplinary referrals of white and Asian students compared to their Hispanic and Black peers.
 The report touches on everything from food deserts to women’s mental health, and the sad statistics are abundant.
 But they’re not even the most important part of the document.

 In fact, a rather small amount of the 70-page report is dedicated to running down the scary numbers that define Austin’s embarrassing levels of inequality.
 Those are easy enough to find.
 What’s most striking about the report is the extensive outline of the historical factors behind that inequality, the causes of historical financial and racial segregation.